juliehuyen/FlightReservations/README.md

 - Passenger check-in
 - Ticket generation and boarding pass issuance

-Each domain (booking, check-in, inventory, etc.) is handled by a dedicated microservice communicating asynchronously or synchronously with others.
+Each domain (booking, check-in, inventory, etc.) is handled by a dedicated microservice communicating with others.

 ## 🧱 Architecture